nycmeshnet/meshforms/README.md

 ## Internationalization

 > [!NOTE]
-> Do you speak a language we already have?
-Feel free to validate the translation,
+> Do you speak a language besides English?
+Please help us by adding more languages,
-> offer feedback, or help translate more of Meshforms!
+> validating our existing translations, or translating more of Meshforms!

 We use `next-intl` as a library for internationalization.